Mission & Purpose

 Mitch Hinson is an IT Manager for GEICO and has been with the company for 16 years.
 He has served many roles within the IT organization at GEICO that have continued to help him lead teams towards success.
 Mitch is married to his wife Amy and they have two children: Abby (14) and Huntley (7).
 He earned his bachelor’s degree from Macon State College in Business Management & IT and later went on to complete his MBA at Georgia College in 2008.
 Currently, He is working on completing his Doctorate of Education degree at Liberty University in Christian Leadership and Ministry.
 In his spare time, Mitch enjoy spending time with friends and family, supporting his local Church, coaching high school baseball, and playing golf.

-Casey Humphries is the Digital Project Manager at GimmieGames, a partner studio of Aristocrat Technologies, which creates entertainment-style slot machines.
+Casey Humphries is a Senior Project Manager at Aristocrat Technologies, which creates entertainment-style slot machines for social casino markets.
 She is responsible for developing strategic initiatives for the mobile landscape as well as the successful development and execution of mobile products in the digital division.
-Casey specializes in mobile user experience and product life cycle management; and holds certifications in Usability Analysis, Project Management and Agile Life Cycle Management.
+Casey specializes in mobile user experience and product life cycle management and holds certifications in Usability Analysis, Project Management, and Agile Life Cycle Management.
 She has previously worked as a Product Manager in the telecommunications industry, where she developed complex regulatory compliance solutions, enabling enterprises to comply with global marketing regulations.
 Casey earned her B.B.A in Management Information Systems from Georgia College & State University.

-Sheri Johnson has over 20 years in higher education working with Administrative Systems, including a stint as the Director of Administrative Computing at Georgia Military College.
-Her current position, systems consultant at Ellucian, has required experience in project management, process analysis & improvement, developing technical specifications and documentation and working hand in hand with upper management and end-users alike during system implementations.
+Sheri Johnson recently retired from Ellucian after 22 years.
+She completed over 30 years in higher education working with Administrative Systems.
+Sheri has previously served in the following roles: Director of Administrative Computing, Project Manager, Programmer, System Consultant, Implementation Manager and Principal Consultant.
+In her last position at Ellucian, she utilized project management, applied process analysis & improvement, developed technical specifications and documentation, and used her knowledge of federal funding compliance while working hand in hand with upper management and end-users during system implementations.
 She holds a BS in Computer Science from Valdosta State University.

-Bernard “Bernie” Lannan is the Chief Technology Officer of the Communications Directorate, 78th Air Base Wing, Warner Robins Air Logistics Complex, Robins Air Force Base, Georgia.
-He entered active duty military service with the Air Force in October 1976 as a Precision Measurement Equipment Specialist, entered the Air Force Reserves in 1978 to complete his education, reentered the Air Force again in 1981 after receiving his commission through the Air Force Reserve Officer Training Corps at Purdue University, and retired as a Lieutenant Colonel in Air Force Reserves in 2009.
-In 1986, he entered civil service as an electronics engineer in the Maintenance Directorate, Airborne Electronics and transferred to the Specialized Management Directorate.
-In 1991 he became the Information Resource Manager for the Federal Aviation Administration’s Southern Region, Airway Facilities Division until 2001, when Mr. Lannan took a position as the IT Operations Director for a Atlanta based financial company, and then returned to Robins Air Force Base in 2004 as an active duty reserve officer and subsequently reinstated into civil service in 2005 as the Chief Technology Officer for the Information Technology Directorate.
+Bernard “Bernie” Lannan is the Chief Technology Officer (CTO) of Robins Air Force Base, Georgia.
+He entered the Air Force in October 1976 as a Precision Measurement Equipment Specialist, then completed the Electronics Engineering Technology degree at Purdue, receiving his commission in 1981 and retired as a Lieutenant Colonel in Air Force Reserves in 2009.
+In 1986, he transferred to be a civil service electronics engineer in the Airborne Electronics Division of the Maintenance Directorate and spent five years with the Specialized Management Directorate working classified weapon systems at Robins AFB.
+In 1991, Bernie was the Information Resource Manager for the Federal Aviation Administration’s Airway Facilities, Southern Region until 2001.
+Mr. Lannan then became the IT Operations Director for an Atlanta based financial company.
+He then returned to Robins Air Force Base in 2004 as an active duty Reserve officer and reinstated into civil service in 2005 as the Robins Air Force Base Chief Technology Officer.

-Mike Madison is currently a Senior Manager for Customer Success at Aha!
-The world’s #1 product roadmap software companies.
-Previously, Mike was a Senior Director and Head of Product for FieldEdge.
-Mike also served as the VP for Product Development, Senior Director of Product Management, and a Senior Product Manager for SAI Global.
+Mike Madison is currently Senior Director of Product for Westhill Global, an insurance technology startup that connects property insurance carriers, policyholders, and contractors.
+In this role, Mike leads multiple teams, including Product Management, Product Operations, Engineering, and Engineering Support.
+Previously, Mike was Principal Product Manager for Acoustic (formerly IBM Watson Marketing), Senior Manager for Customer Success at Aha!, as well as Head of Product for FieldEdge.
+Mike also served as the VP for Product Development and Senior Director of Product Management for SAI Global.
 Mike received his BBA, MBA, and MMIS degrees from Georgia College.
-In addition to serving on the IT Advisory Board, Mike has also served on the College of Business Advisory board.
+In addition to serving on the IT Advisory Board, Mike has also served on the College of Business Advisory Board.

 Juan Nassiff is a technology professional with over 20 years of experience in custom application development and systems consulting.
 His knowledge of technology spans design, development and delivery of solutions as well as sales engineering, marketing and instruction.
 Juan’s career has covered a multitude of clients in diverse industries including Entertainment, Government, Hospitality, Manufacturing, Medical, Oil and Gas, Pharmaceutical, Real Estate, Retail, and Travel.
 He has worked at various sized companies including large corporate entities such as The Home Depot, Microsoft and Electronic Data Systems (HP).
 Juan earned his BBA in Management Information Systems from The University of Texas at Austin.
 Juan Nassiff is currently a Client Solutions Manager at Magenic.

-James Robertson is a Technology Strategist and Advisor for Aruba Networks/HPE as part pf the Office of the CTO team.
+James Robertson is VP of CTO Strategy and Industry Evangelist & Advisor for Aruba Networks/HPE in the Office of the CTO.
 With over 25 years in Technology Architecture, Engineering and Operations, James has always taken a pragmatic approach to building some of the largest and most complicated mission critical environments - from Data Centers to Cloud transformations and Campus networks to agile and high performing global WAN’s with a focus always on creating innovative and effective ways to more efficiently utilize technology in a connected and borderless world.
-Before joining Aruba Networks/HPE, James was the CTO of Warner Media Group (WMG) with responsibility for Technology Planning, R&D, standards and due-diligence/integration of M&A for the company.
-Beyond that, James also held responsibility for the overall Architecture, Engineering and Security across Campus Enterprise and Data Center Networks as well as production video services for marquee brands such as HBO, Warner Bros., Turner and CNN.
-James also led the technology plan from base-building and street level fiber planning to end-user collaboration over an almost 10-year period for WMG’s new Corporate Headquarters facility in New York at the Hudson Yards complex.
-Consisting of almost 1.5 million square feet of modern office, broadcast and Studio production, the new facility is the anchor within the largest real estate project ever undertaken in Manhattan.
-Employees and guests to the 1268 ft high facility will utilize the latest in Wi-Fi connectivity, Video collaboration, way-finding and digital signage to maximize productivity and social interaction in a new, modern and agile working environment.
+Before joining Aruba Networks/HPE, James was the CTO of AT&T's Warner Media Group with responsibility for Shared Services technology globally.
+James was an Exchange Student at Georgia College for two years during his undergraduate studies and holds Bachelor and Master’s Degrees in Computer Science.

-Megan Sims is a Project Manager at Bennett Thrasher, one of the largest CPA firms in the US.
-She is responsible for the implementation and management of the company’s practice management suite as well as other service line project management needs.
-Megan specializes in program management and BI Reporting, holding a Tableau Desktop Specialist certification.
+Megan Sims is an IT Project Manager at Bennett Thrasher, one of the largest and fastest-growing CPA and consulting firms in the U.S. She is responsible for the management of the company’s practice management suite as well as other service line project management needs.
+Megan is a certified Project Management Professional specializing in project and program management.
+She also holds a Tableau Desktop Specialist certification.
 Previously, she served as a Database Administrator at Frazier & Deeter and as a JR Database Report Writer for California-based AC Martin Group.
-Megan earned her B.B.A. in Management Information Systems in 2012.
+Megan earned her BBA in Management Information Systems from Georgia College in 2012.

-Kenneth Trussell is the VP of Engineering and Technology for Thiele Kaolin Company, a world-leader in the production of kaolin clay, headquartered in Sandersville, GA.
-He has over 30 years’ experience in engineering and information technology.
-He oversees the Engineering, Construction, Information Services and Automation Systems departments.
-Prior to joining Thiele in 1988 as a controls engineer, Kenny was a Research Engineer for Georgia Tech Research Institute and then an Assistant Professor at Georgia College in the Business Information Systems department.
-He currently teaches evening Computer Science courses in assembly language and computer architecture as an adjunct at Georgia College.
+Kenneth Trussell recently retired as the VP of Engineering and Technology for Thiele Kaolin Company, a world-leader in the production of kaolin clay, headquartered in Sandersville, GA.
+He has 40 years’ experience in engineering and information technology.
+For 18 years, he oversaw the Engineering, Construction, Information Services and Automation Systems departments.
+Prior to joining Thiele in 1988 as a controls engineer, Kenny was a Research Engineer for Georgia Tech Research Institute and then an Assistant Professor at Georgia College in the Information Systems and Communications Department.
+He currently teaches Computer Science courses as an adjunct at Georgia College and works as a contract controls engineer for Thiele.
 He holds a BEE and MSEE from Georgia Tech.